Sadik-Hossain/my-obsidian-notes/YT Learning/How to sell your copywriting services well.md

 For example, When you ask these questions,\
 "Hey, I was actually just about to buy this, or I was checking out and then I forgot to buy it, and I just realized you never hit me with an abandoned cart.
 Do you not have an abandoned cart sequence?"

-Like ==when you start asking, you're bringing value because, you've made them aware of a problem, they didn't know they had.== So you know what that one right there specifically, abandoned cart, just to get real specific for half a second here, specifically abandoned cart, that's something you can identify for free.
+Like ==*when you start asking, you're bringing value because, you've made them aware of a problem, they didn't know they had.*== So you know what that one right there specifically, abandoned cart, just to get real specific for half a second here, specifically abandoned cart, that's something you can identify for free.

 You can figure out if they have an abandoned cart or not or any problem they might have just by going through their product/ service and find lacking/areas they can improve.
 Put yourself in a customer's shoe.